Sustainable3DCities/Daylight_Factor/README.md

 # Daylight Factor (DF) computation
 The code file stored in this repository computes the mean & median Daylight Factor values over a grid of points (0.2m resolution) placed 0.8m above the floor area of a living room on different floors.
+The code is to be used to examine the significance of including or excluding facade geometries (e.g. balcony and balcony railings) in daylight simulations such as the DF.
+It can also be used to test the significance of including exact information on the material and colour of building facades in the computation of the DF daylight metric.
+The point here is that different materials/colours have varying spectral properties and reflect sunlight differently, something that may affect the daylight access of rooms in densily built urban environments.

 <br>
 <br>